LaraGouda/Bahamas-Trip/README.md

 The site demonstrates **HTML, CSS, and JavaScript** skills such as DOM manipulation, form validation, dynamic content updates, and theme toggling.

+This site is live and can be found at www.bahamastrip.live !

 ---

 ## 🚀 Features